Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 “a steady rise of material use in the first half of the 1900s, doubling from 7 billion tons per year to 14 billion tons per year.
 But then, in the decades after 1945, something truly bewildering happens… material use explodes: it reaches 35 billion tons by 1980, hits 50 billion tons by 2000, and then screams up to an eye-watering 92 billion tons by 2017… This increase in material use tracks more or less exactly with the rise of global GDP.
 The two have grown together in lockstep.
 Every additional unit of GDP means roughly an additional unit of material extraction.

 “There has been a radical acceleration of fossil fuel use since 1945, rising along with the explosion in both GDP and material use.
 And carbon emissions have gone up right along with it.
 Annual emissions more than doubled from 2 billion tons per year to 5 billion tons per year during the first half of the 1900s.
 During the second half of the century they rose fivefold, reaching 25 billion tons by the year 2000.
 And they have continued to rise since then, despite a string of international climate summits, reaching 37 billion tons in 2019.
 Of course, there is no intrinsic relationship between energy use and CO2 emissions.
 It all depends on what energy source we’re using.
 Coal is by far the most carbon-intensive of the fossil fuels.
 Oil — which has grown much more quickly than coal since 1945 — emits less CO2 per unit of energy.
-And natural gas is less intensive still.
-As the global economy has come to rely more on these less polluting fuels, one might think that emissions would begin to decline.… [But] because GDP growth is driving total energy demand up at such a rapid pace … these new fuels aren’t replacing the older ones, they are being added on top of them.
+And natural gas is less intensive still….
+[But] because GDP growth is driving total energy demand up at such a rapid pace … these new fuels aren’t replacing the older ones, they are being added on top of them.
 The shift to oil and gas hasn’t been an energy transition, but an energy addition.

 “Today the world is producing 8 billion more megawatt hours of clean energy each year than in 2000.
 That’s a lot — enough to power all of Russia.
 But over exactly the same period, economic growth has caused energy demand to increase by 48 billion megawatt hours.